Luke0912/Technokart-Invoice-System/README.md

 // The Invoice which needs to be updated it's date should not greater than the invoice date of previous or next invoice number.

-// Also NEW DATE should not be SAME AS in any invoices document present in the collection.

 #### 3=>  Delete a specific invoice based on invoice number